Gold Investing: What's Next After Recent Gold Price Highs?

 Inflation.
 The Fed flooded the capital markets with virtually unlimited liquidity for nearly two full years during the pandemic, expanding its balance sheet by almost $5 trillion in the process.

 This massive monetary stimulus – along with government assistance and a global supply chain that still isn't fully untangled – helped to push inflation to the highest levels in four decades.
-Consumer price index (CPI) inflation touched 9% in mid-2022 and remains high at over 6%.
+Consumer Price Index (CPI) inflation touched 9% in mid-2022.

 Remember, gold is traditionally an inflation hedge.
 While its price is often volatile, gold has done a good job of maintaining purchasing power over the centuries.
-And while inflation is down from its highs, it is still a long way from the Fed's target of 2%.
-All else equal, high inflation bodes well for gold.
+And while inflation is down from its highs, registering at 3.2% in the most recent report, it is still a long way from the Fed's target of 2%.
+All else equal, sticky inflation bodes well for gold.

 But gold's rise is not exclusively an inflation phenomenon.
-If that were the case, we wouldn't have seen gold prices weaken over the summer, when inflation was the highest.
-There's another element at play here.
+If that were the case, we wouldn't have seen gold prices weaken in the summer of 2022, when inflation was the highest.
+There are other elements at play here.

+The weak dollar.
 The U.S. dollar has been one of the world's stronger currencies over the past decade.
 The turmoil of the pandemic accelerated the dollar's rise, but that was only the beginning.
-As the Fed scaled back its asset purchases and started aggressively raising rates, the dollar soared to multi-decade highs against many world currencies, including the euro and British pound.
+As the Fed scaled back its asset purchases and started aggressively raising interest rates, the dollar soared to multi-decade highs against many world currencies, including the euro and British pound.

-Monthly chart of the Invesco DB US Dollar Bullish ETF (UUP)
+Year-to-date chart of the Invesco DB US Dollar Index ETF (UUP)

 Gold's rise started the same time that the dollar's strength started to fade.
 That's no coincidence.
 Gold is priced in dollars, so dollar weakness is, by definition, gold strength.